nametoolong/mastoduck/README.md

 > If it looks like a mastodon, swims like a mastodon and toots like a mastodon, then it probably is a mastodon.

 Mastoduck is a reimplementation of Mastodon's streaming server in [vibe.d](https://vibed.org/).
-You need [a modified version of Mastodon](https://github.com/nametoolong/mastodon) to use this module.

-Mastoduck is not very stable (yet).
-Use at your own risk!
+This module is a part of [Nuage](https://github.com/nametoolong/nuage), a soft fork of Mastodon.

 ## Installation